domenic/count-to-6/lib/exercises/default_arguments_part_1/problem.md

 ---

 As in the rest parameters exercise, your goal is to write a Node module whose default export is a function.
 This time it will take two arguments: a lower bound and an upper bound.
-Your function should the midpoint between those two bounds.
+Your function should return the midpoint between those two bounds.

 However, your function should have sensible defaults.
 The lower bound should default to `0`, and the upper bound should default to `1`.